isec-tugraz/AutoDiVer/README.md

-# Tool for Verifying Differential Characteristics
+# AutoDiVer: Automatic Differential Verification

+A tool for verifying differential characteristics.

 ## Installation with Docker

 The easiest way to get started is to use the provided `./run_docker.sh` script.
 It builds a docker image which includes all dependencies like espresso, ApproxMC, and CryptoMiniSAT.
 Inside of the Docker, the current working directory is available in `/mnt`.
 The tool is already installed and can be run by using `verify-characteristic -h`.

 ## Usage

 You can start our tool as follows:
 ```
 verify-characteristic <cipher_name> <characteristic_file> <command>